konjac/CodeLakeHouse/Azure/Microsoft.Synapse/tokenLibrary-mssql-jdbc-adaptor/README.md

 # Token Library adaptor for MSSQL JDBC

-This library is used for Synapse Spark to connect Azure SQL in JDBC authenticated with Microsoft Entra ID.
+This project is used for Synapse Spark to connect Azure SQL in JDBC authenticated with Microsoft Entra ID.

 1. Build the project
 2. Upload `target/token-library-mssql-jdbc-adaptor-*.jar` and `target/dependency/mssql-jdbc-*.jar` as Spark pool packages.